1b0x/express-typescript-boilerplate/README.md

 ## Writing Code
-After cloning the repo, run npm install from your project directory.
+After cloning the repo, run `yarn install` from your project directory.
 Then, you can start the local development server by running `yarn watch` and then `yarn dev`